top of page

 F.A.Q.

 The Rose Hill Courts Project will redevelop the 100-unit public housing property sitting on approximately 5-acres into 185 units of affordable housing, park space and community amenities.
 The Project has two phases.
-Phase I will include 89 replacement units dispersed between two buildings.
+Phase I include 89 units.
 Phase II will consist of up to 96 units and will provide new affordable family units.
-Phase I is currently under construction.
-Phase I is owned by Rose Hill Courts I Housing Partners, L.P., and Phase II will be owned by Rose Hill Courts II Housing Partners, L.P..
-Both of these ownerships are a joint venture between Related and HACLA.
+Phase I construction is now complete.
+Phase I is owned by Rose Hill Courts I Housing Partners, L.P., and Phase II will be owned by Rose Hill Courts II Housing Partners, L.P., both of which are joint ventures between Related and HACLA.
 The property management company will be Related Management Company (RMC).

 ENVIRONMENTAL REVIEW AND ENTITLEMENTS

 HACLA is the lead agency for the Rose Hill Courts Redevelopment for purposes of the California Environmental Quality Act (CEQA).
 On November 26, 2019, HACLA Board of Commissioners certified the Environmental Impact Report (SCH 2018091035) and Errata, dated November 2019 for the Rose Hill Courts Redevelopment Project and approved the Redevelopment Project.
 On March 9, 2020, the U.S. Department of Housing and Urban Development's Los Angeles Office of Public Housing issued approval of the City of Los Angeles’ Environmental Certification under the National Environmental Policy Act (NEPA) for the Rose Hill Courts Redevelopment Project.
-Related and HACLA have received all necessary development entitlement approved from the City of Los Angeles on December 24, 2019.
+The environmental documents can be obtained by clicking on the following link https://www.rhcredevelopment.com/rosehillcourtshome.
+All necessary and discretionary public land use approvals were received from the City of Los Angeles by 2021.

 FINANCING PHASE

-The development team and HACLA intend to keep all units in the new development affordable and are in the process of securing multiple sources of funding to support the cost of each phase.
+The development team and HACLA intend to keep all units in the new development affordable and will need to secure multiple sources of funding to support the cost of each phase.
 These sources can include tax credits, conventional debt, and competitive grants.
-Phase I has already received all funding and construction is currently underway.
+Phase I has already received all funding and construction has just been completed.
 The development team is currently working on securing necessary funding for Phase II.

 CONSTRUCTION PHASE

-Phase I is currently under construction.
-Construction will take approximately 24 months and completion is expected in Spring 2023.
-Phase II construction will not start until all current residents have been offered housing in Phase I.
+Construction will happen in phases.
+Phase I construction is now complete.
+Phase II construction will not start until all current residents have been relocated.

 QUESTIONS & ANSWERS